How Many Coats of Paint on Ceiling: Expert Advice and Tips

 Can I use the same paint for the ceiling and walls?

-Yes, if the paint is suitable for both surfaces, but consider using a flat finish for ceilings to minimize glare and a satin or eggshell finish for walls for durability.
+Using the same paint for both surfaces is possible if it’s suitable, but a flat finish is great for ceilings to reduce glare, while a satin or eggshell finish works well for walls to enhance durability.

 How long should I wait between coats of ceiling paint?

-Typically, you should wait 2 to 4 hours between coats, but always check the paint manufacturer’s instructions for specific drying times.
+Waiting 2 to 4 hours between coats is generally recommended, but it’s best to check the paint manufacturer’s instructions for the exact drying times.

 What tools are best for applying ceiling paint?

-A roller with an extension pole is ideal for large areas, while a brush is useful for corners and edges; consider using a paint sprayer for a smooth, even finish.
+A roller with an extension pole is perfect for covering large areas, while a brush is handy for corners and edges; a paint sprayer can also help achieve a smooth, even finish.

 How can I avoid drips and streaks when painting the ceiling?

-Yes, if you use a high-quality roller cover, apply paint evenly, and maintain a wet edge while working to prevent drips and streaks.
+Using a high-quality roller cover, applying paint evenly, and keeping a wet edge while you work can help prevent drips and streaks.